-- 2.9 In certain circumstances, to accelerate project implementation or in emergencies, the Beneficiary may, with IsDB No-Objection, proceed with the procurement process and contract award prior to signing the Financing Agreement.
+- 1.3.1 In certain circumstances, to accelerate project implementation or in emergencies, the Beneficiary may, with IsDB No-Objection, proceed with the procurement process and contract award prior to signing the FA.
 This procedure is called Advance Contracting.
 In such cases, the Beneficiary shall follow these Guidelines, and IsDB will apply its normal review procedures.
-The Beneficiary undertakes such Advance Contracting at its own risk; any concurrence by IsDB with regard to the procedures and/or contract award does not commit IsDB to provide the Project Financing for the contract(s) in question. - 2.10 IsDB does not normally finance any expenditure incurred prior to the approval of the project.
+The Beneficiary undertakes such Advance Contracting at its own risk; any concurrence by IsDB regarding the procedures and/or contract award does not commit IsDB to provide the Project Financing for the contract(s) in question.
+Where Beneficiary uses Advance Contracting before signing of the FA, the Beneficiary shall publish the PP after IsDB No-Objection on the use of Advance Contracting.
+More information can be found in Annex C. - 1.3.2 IsDB does not normally finance any expenditure incurred prior to the approval of the project.
 However, in very exceptional circumstances, financing may be considered, subject to the requirements of these Guidelines.
 This procedure is called Retroactive Financing.
-It shall normally be restricted to expenditures incurred and paid for by the Beneficiary six (6) months before the expected date of signing the Financing Agreement.
-However, in cases where the project objectives, project design and implementation arrangements have been worked out, this period may be extended up to twelve (12) months before signing the Financing Agreement. - 2.11 Retroactive Financing shall not normally exceed ten (10) per cent of the total project cost.
-In cases of an emergency, IsDB may consider Retroactive Financing of up to twenty (20)

-per cent for expenditures incurred within four (4) months prior to the expected date of signing the Financing Agreement.
-More information can be found in Annex F.
+It shall normally be restricted to expenditures incurred and paid for by the Beneficiary six (6) months before the expected date of signing the FA.
+However, in cases where the project objectives, project design and implementation arrangements have been worked out, this period may be extended up to twelve (12) months before signing the FA. - 1.3.3 Retroactive Financing shall not normally exceed ten (10) per cent of the total project cost.
+In cases of an emergency, IsDB may consider Retroactive Financing of up to twenty (20) per cent for expenditures incurred within four (4) months prior to the expected date of signing the FA.
+More information can be found in Annex D.

-Two-stage Bidding
+1.4 Two-stage Bidding

-- 2.12 Detailed engineering of the Works, Goods and/or related services to be provided, including the preparation of technical specifications and other Bidding Documents, normally precede the invitation to bid for large contracts.
+- 1.4.1 Detailed engineering of the Works, Goods and/or Related Services to be provided, including the preparation of technical specifications and other Bidding Documents, normally precede the invitation to Bid for large contracts.
 However, in the case of a turnkey contract or contracts for large, complex industrial projects or Works or similar complex contracts of a special nature, it may be inappropriate or undesirable to prepare the technical specifications in advance.
-In such a case, a two-step procedure shall be necessary.
-The first stage is to invite unpriced technical proposals on the basis of a conceptual design or performance specification, for which the Beneficiary may ask technical clarifications and require necessary adjustments.
-At the second stage the Beneficiary, while safeguarding the confidentiality of the earlier technical proposals, shall issue the amended Bidding Documents and request the submission of final, fully priced technical Bids. - 2.13 As opposed to two-stage Bidding, and to ensure transparency, IsDB does not accept the two-envelope (or three-envelope) system in which Bidders are required to submit in separate envelopes: (a) qualification and technical Bids, and (b) priced Bids at the same time, but where the qualification and technical Bids are opened and evaluated first, and the priced Bids are opened and evaluated after that.
+In such a case, a two-step bidding procedure shall be necessary.
+The first stage is to invite unpriced technical Proposals on the basis of a conceptual design or performance specification, for which the Beneficiary may ask technical clarifications and require necessary adjustments.
+At the second stage the Beneficiary, while safeguarding the confidentiality of the earlier technical Proposals, shall issue the amended Bidding Documents and request the submission of final, fully priced technical Bids. - 1.4.2 As opposed to two-stage Bidding, and to ensure transparency, IsDB does not accept the two-envelope (or three-envelope) system in which Bidders are required to submit in separate envelopes: (a) qualification and technical Bids, and (b) priced Bids at the same time, but where the qualification and technical Bids are opened and evaluated first, and the priced Bids are opened and evaluated after that.